• Overview

 3. Specify the properties by referring to the following table:

-The following table lists the required fields that you must provide to integrate the HCL DevOps Plan plug-in.
+The following table lists the required fields that you must provide to integrate the DevOps Plan plug-in.

 Fields Action